BharatRav/SnakeAndLAdder-Java/README.md

 # SnakeAndLadder-Java

-if you want to play this on your machine ensure that you have JDK install in your machine then use this command to colne this repo
+If you want to play this on your machine ensure that you have JDK install in your machine if you have not then install from Oracle website https://www.oracle.com/in/java/technologies/downloads/ and then set its path To set a path you can watch a video on youtube  by searching "How to set the path of java compiler"

+if you already JDK install ignore upper lines now use this command to clone this repo
 ## git clone https://github.com/BharatRav/SnakeAndLadder-Java.git
 ## Low Level Designing